 I study the behavior of materials under the high pressure and temperature conditions of the Earth’s interior.
 These studies are performed both experimentally and theoretically.

-Through the first-principles calculation of a material’s electronic structure (left), I derive the energetics of materials and the effects of pressure and defects on the thermodynamics properties.
-My work on the calculation of complex systems addresses minor (e.g. Al and Fe) and trace (e.g. H, C) element incorporation in deep mantle minerals and defect-formation processes in pyrochlore.
-Calculations are performed on an IBM cluster at The Ohio Supercomputer Center.
+Through the first-principles calculation of a material’s electronic structure, our group derives the energetics of materials and the effects of pressure and defects on the thermodynamics properties.
+We calculate mineralogically complex systems to determine the effects of minor (e.g. Al and Fe) and trace (e.g. H, C) element incorporation in deep mantle minerals.
+Calculations are performed on The Ohio Supercomputer Center‘s Oakley Cluster.